"Life is really simple, but we insist on making it complicated."

 -Eckhart Tolle

-Shadow work and emotion work are essential to clear the mind of clutter.
-By bringing unconscious patterns to light and managing emotions, we dissolve the mental barriers that create the illusion of separation from our true self.
+Shadow work and emotional processing help clear mental clutter.
+By bringing unconscious patterns into the light and learning to feel emotions without resistance, we dissolve the inner blocks that create the illusion of separation.

-When you shift your inner world, the physical world follows.
+When you shift your inner world, the outer world reflects it.

 Check out this guide to Mental Work to explore everything in more detail.